-Applications for the crisis and heating component are taken by county department of social services personnel and additional State and local governmental entities or community-based organizations.
+Applications for the crisis, cooling and heating component are taken by county department of social services personnel and additional State and local governmental entities or community-based organizations.
 The applications are processed by the county and are retained by the county.

-\rightarrow How do you monitor program activities?
+9How do you monitor program activities?
 (Please be sure to include a description of how you monitor eligibility and benefit determination.)

-Monitoring of program eligibility for heating assistance and crisis assistance is accomplished by either an on-site review by the Division of Social Services or by quality control staff by the county department of social services.
+Monitoring of program eligibility for heating assistance, cooling and crisis assistance is accomplished by either an on-site review by the Division of Social Services or by quality control staff by the county department of social services.
 Monitoring is required by DHHS.
 Case records are randomly selected and reviewed.
 The number of cases reviewed in each county for heating assistance is based on the county size.
 Corrective action is taken on any deficiencies cited.
 The Division of Social Services monitors and evaluates the corrective actions taken by the county.
 The monitoring forms are audited by the State Auditor's Office each year.

 Benefit levels for the heating assistance component are set by the state per the payment matrix.
 Benefit levels for the CIP are based on the crisis need.
-Both are reviewed as part of the monitoring process described above.
+Benefits levels for Cooling is based on income and energy need.
+All assistance programs are reviewed as part of the monitoring process described above.